Raja (1995 film)

 The huge success of the film was attributed to Dixit for her performance, earning her the Screen Award for Best Actress.
 At the 41st Filmfare Awards, the film received 11 nominations, including Best Film, Best Director (Kumar), Best Actress (Dixit), Best Supporting Actor (Rawal) and Best Supporting Actress (Bhaduri).
-The film was remade into Bengali in Bangladesh in 2003 as Chorom Opoman starring Manna and Eka.
+The film was remade into Bengali in Bangladesh in 2002 as Chorom Opoman starring Manna and Eka.

 Plot

 The Garewal brothers, Rana Mahendra and Vishwa, are good friends with the rich Birju Patangwala, and fix their 9-year-old sister Madhu's marriage with Birju's 10-year-old brother Raja; both become friends.
-As Birju loses all wealth in a fire at his factory, Rana and Vishwa break the marriage.
-Shocked, Birju becomes mad and is electrocuted by accident.
-He stays in the city outskirts with Raja, caring for him by doing petty jobs.
+As Birju loses all his wealth in a fire at his factory, Rana and Vishwa break the marriage.
+Shocked, Birju tries to stop them but is electrocuted by accident.
+He stays on the city outskirts with Raja, caring for him by doing petty jobs.

 15 years later

 Grown-up, Madhu meets and falls in love with Raja.
-Their love for each other deepens when Madhu learns that Raja is indeed her childhood friend.
+Their love for each other deepens when Madhu learns that Raja is, in fact, her own childhood friend.
 Vishwa and Rana are determined to keep them away.
 Rana pretends to accept him and invites Birju to stay with him, getting one of their assistants dressed up like Birju.
 The assistant enters Madhu's room at night, trying to rape her.
 She duly screams that Birju is trying to rape her.
 The assistant quickly escapes; the room is dimly lit before Madhu can see his face.

 Raja returns and is asked to believe Madhu or Birju.
 He believes Birju and breaks up with Madhu.
 Later, Raja gets hold of the assistant and extracts a confession.
 But he gets critically injured in an accident.
 Rana's wife, Sumitra, reveals the truth about Birju's innocence to Madhu.
 Shocked that her own brothers set up her rape, Madhu leaves to go to Raja.
-Rana realizes his mistakes and begs forgiveness.
-But Vishwa attacks them.
+Rana realizes his mistakes and begs forgiveness, but Vishwa attacks them.
 Raja comes and saves them, marrying Madhu in front of everybody.
 Vishwa too feels sorry for his deeds.
-Raja and Madhu forgive all only if they bless their marriage.
+Raja and Madhu will forgive all only if they bless their marriage.